By Frank Roman

 From these tools we can obtain comprehensive reports with many uses.
 Some of these are as follows:

-- Identify specific customer service skills and/or customer service training requirements of new hires used to enhance customer service skills in sales people.
+- dentify specific customer service skills and/or customer service training requirements of new hires used to enhance customer service skills in sales people.

-- Assist in the selection of call center employees and as a training tool for existing call center personnel.
+- Used to assist in the selection of call center employees and as a training tool for existing call center personnel.

 - Create a report that can create self-awareness and is excellent to give to candidates, if requested.